angrytongan/angrytongan.github.io/src/routes/recreation/yoe-year2-review/index.md

 ### <a name="objective-results-10-minute-rower">10:00.0 Rower time trial</a>

-The 10:00.0 time trial is scheduled once in phase 3 (week 27) and once in phase 4 (week 41).
+The 10:00.0 time trial is scheduled at the start of phase 3 (week 27) and at the start of phase 4 (week 41).
 These tests are not placed outside of the workout schedule; they are included as part of training.
 No special preparation was taken for these tests.

 <EChart
     id="graph-tt-rower"